nens/threedi-docs/source/a_releasenotes.rst

 - Change all functional and textuel references to "3Di Toolbox" to "3Di Schematisation Editor" (#503)

 - Bugfix: In the simulation wizard, uploading a rainfall NetCDF timeseries caused a python error (#510)

-**3Di Results Analysis 3.4.0**

-- Water depth/level processing algorithms now include days in the time display if selected time passes 24 h (#661)

-- Processing algorithms "Computational grid from gridadmin.h5 file" and "Computational grid from schematisation" now show warnings (if applicable)

-- Bugfix: after using the Water Depth processing tool, results_3di.nc could not be loaded as Mesh (#573)

-- Bugfix: Water depth/level processing algorithms are now compatible with h5py 3.0 (#966)

 December 1st, 2023